Skip to main content

 define viewer: [user]

-To add permissions related to bookings, add new relations to the trip object type denoting the various actions a user can take on trips, like view, edit, or delete.
+To add permissions related to bookings, add new relations to the trip object type denoting the various actions a user can take on trips, like view, edit, delete, or rename.

-To allow viewers of a trip to view bookings and owners to add/view bookings, modify the type as seen below:
+To allow viewers of a trip to have permissions to view bookings and owners to have permissions to add/view bookings, you modify the type:

 model